TinyCatBag/Youtube_Playlist_Downloader/README.md

 # Youtube_Playlist_Downloader
 Downloads all videos in a playlist/s as opus files.
 Files are downloaded into a directory with the title of the playlist.
-FFMPEG is required for it to work!
+FFMPEG, yt-dp and mutagen is required for it to work!

 ---